-Accenture’s reliance on a global workforce model to provide services in strategy, consulting, digital, technology and operations, generates substantial intercompany activity.
+Accenture’s reliance on a global workforce model to provide services in strategy & consulting, interactive, technology and operations, generates substantial intercompany activity.
 To manage this activity, Accenture initially used a custom solution.
-Intercompany invoices were processed in batch at the end of each month, and time-consuming manual processes were used to reconcile and settle invoices.
-Given the planned organic growth, Accenture identified that the custom solution would not scale with the business.
+Intercompany invoices were processed in batch at the end of each month and time-consuming manual processes were used to reconcile and settle invoices.
+Given the planned growth, Accenture identified that the custom solution would not scale with the business.

 In response, Accenture implemented an end-to-end automated intercompany solution in tandem with the implementation of its single, global SAP® ERP system.
 The intercompany capability in the SAP software was one of the key value drivers behind Accenture’s ERP system selection.

 To develop a comprehensive design of the solution, Accenture had an exceptional level of interaction, partnership and ownership between the global IT organization, and the tax, controllership, treasury, and client accounting functions.
 With a heavy focus on the business processes and internal controls to support the business strategy, the design and build of the solution complemented these strategic efforts.

 At the core of Accenture’s intercompany billing solution are standard SAP software components—Dynamic Item Processor, Sales and Delivery Resource-Related Billing, Pricing Procedures and Conditions and Material Master.
 Although the guiding principle was to use standard SAP functionality as much as possible, minor customization was required to accommodate the scale and complexity of Accenture’s business.